qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

           ran.symbol()
         ))

+you can again use the
+:meth:`classAttribute <qgis.core.QgsGraduatedSymbolRenderer.classAttribute>`
-you can again use :meth:`classAttribute <qgis.core.QgsGraduatedSymbolRenderer.classAttribute>` to find out classification attribute name, :meth:`sourceSymbol <qgis.core.QgsGraduatedSymbolRenderer.sourceSymbol>` and :meth:`sourceColorRamp <qgis.core.QgsGraduatedSymbolRenderer.sourceColorRamp>` methods.
+(to find the classification attribute name), :meth:`sourceSymbol <qgis.core.QgsGraduatedSymbolRenderer.sourceSymbol>` and :meth:`sourceColorRamp <qgis.core.QgsGraduatedSymbolRenderer.sourceColorRamp>` methods.
-Additionally there is :meth:`mode <qgis.core.QgsGraduatedSymbolRenderer.mode>`
+Additionally there is the :meth:`mode <qgis.core.QgsGraduatedSymbolRenderer.mode>`
 method which determines how the ranges were created: using equal intervals, quantiles or some other method.